applicant-mhk/crawling_project/README.md

 This Crawling Project is developed with Javascript and Node.js.

-Before executing these codes on command window, please install Node.js on your laptop or desktop.
+Before executing these codes on command window, please install Node.js first on your laptop or desktop.

 --------------------------------